evanv5/Group_Project_1/README.md

 <img width="791" height="279" alt="image" src="https://github.com/user-attachments/assets/ef6164b2-f3d4-48e0-a4e4-82084bd4dadc" />

-#### 2. This query returns  the number of cars and their status, so that managers can easily see the number of vehicles they have sold, on hold, and available for purchase.
+#### 2. Query 2 returns  the number of cars and their status, so that managers can easily see the number of vehicles they have sold, on hold, and available for purchase.
 <img width="630" height="261" alt="image" src="https://github.com/user-attachments/assets/4d498cf4-939b-41fd-983f-fa30dc981946" />

-#### 3. This query returns the total sales categorized by each brand, showing the sale price as well as the number of vehicles sold.
+#### 3. Query 3 returns the total sales categorized by each brand, showing the sale price as well as the number of vehicles sold.
 This query is useful to managers as it shows which brands are the most profitable and which are the least profitable.
 This could help them with strategic decisions regarding which cars to purchase from auctions that could generate a higher likelihood of sales, as well as the types of makes that are not as profitable.
 <img width="598" height="261" alt="image" src="https://github.com/user-attachments/assets/f6443534-f80f-4cb5-9cb0-99854b88d54b" />